yan-hao-tian/VW/README.md

 }
 ```
 ## Last but not Least
 I am looking for some intern opportunity on Vision or Multi-Modal, best based in Beijing.
-If you are looking for an intern, please contact me via yanhaotian@bupt.edu.cn.
+If you need an intern, please contact me via yanhaotian@bupt.edu.cn or leave your link🙏🙏🙏.
 BTW I will obtain Ph.D degree in September 2025.